arab-meet/3.URDF_Simulation_Workshop/sw2urdf/export_solid_as_urdf.md

 # **Guide: Exporting SolidWorks Design as URDF for ROS**

-this is our Robot
+### **"Meet Our Arabian Robotics and ROS Meetup Robot!"**

-Got it!
-Here’s a clear list of the sensors on your robot:
+Here’s a clear list of the sensors on Arabian Robotics and ROS Meetup Robot:

 - **2D Lidar (A2 RPLIDAR)**: Provides 360-degree distance measurements to create a 2D map of the robot’s surroundings, essential for obstacle detection and mapping.
 - **Camera (RealSense D435)**: Captures depth and color images for advanced perception tasks, including object recognition and spatial understanding.
 - **IMU (MPU 6050)**: Measures acceleration and angular velocity to provide orientation and movement data, crucial for stabilization and navigation.
 - **Ultrasonic Sensor (HC-SR04)**: Uses sound waves to measure distance to nearby objects, useful for collision avoidance and distance sensing.
 - **GPS (NEO-6)**: Provides location data by connecting to global satellite networks, enabling accurate position tracking and navigation.

 ---

 ## **Step 1: Install the SolidWorks to URDF Exporter Plugin**